ArchipelagoMW/Archipelago/docs/options api.md

 ### PlandoBosses
 An option specifically built for handling boss rando, if your game can use it.
-Is a subclass of TextChoice so supports everything it does, as long as having multiple validation steps to automatically support boss plando from the users.
+Is a subclass of TextChoice so supports everything it does, as well as having multiple validation steps to automatically support boss plando from users.
 If using this class, you must define `bosses`, a set of valid boss names, and `locations`, a set of valid boss location names, and `def can_place_boss`, which passes a boss and location, allowing you to check if that placement is valid for your game.
 When this function is called, `bosses`, `locations`, and the passed strings will all be lowercase.
 There is also a `duplicate_bosses` attribute allowing you to define if a boss can be placed multiple times in your world.
 False by default, and will reject duplicate boss names from the user.
-For an example of using this class refer to `worlds.alttp.options.py`
+For an example of using this class, refer to `worlds.alttp.options.py`

 ### OptionDict